EMG114/github-repo-starring-swift-ios-0616/README.md

   2. Make a method in `GithubAPIClient` called `starRepository(fullName: completion:)` that stars a repository given its full name.
 Checkout the [Github Documentation](https://developer.github.com/v3/activity/starring/#star-a-repository).
 The completion closure should'nt return anything and shouldn't accept any parameters.
   3. Make a method in `GithubAPIClient` called `starRepository(fullName: completion:)` that unstars a repository given its full name.
 Checkout the [Github Documentation](https://developer.github.com/v3/activity/starring/#unstar-a-repository).
   4. Create a method in `ReposDataStore` called `toggleStarStatusForRepository(repository: completion:)` that, given a `GithubRepository` object, checks to see if it's starred or not and then either stars or unstars the repo.
 That is, it should toggle the star on a given repository.
 In the completion closure, there should be a `Bool` parameter called `starred` that is `true` if the repo was just starred, and `false` if it was just unstarred.
   5. Finally, when a cell in the table view is selected, it should call your `ReposDataStore` method to toggle the starred status and display a `UIAlertController` saying either "You just starred `REPO NAME`" or "You just unstarred `REPO NAME`".
+You should also set the `accessibilityLabel` of the presented alert controller to either "You just starred `REPO NAME`" or "You just unstarred `REPO NAME`" (depending on the action that just occurred).
   6. Verify that the starring worked.
 You should go to the Github page for any repository that you tap and see its star status.
 For example, if you tapped on `mojombo/grit`, go to `http://www.github.com/mojombo/grit` and check if it's starred or not.
 Tap the cell for that repo again and refresh the page for the repository in your browser.
 You should see the star status of the repository change!